Certificate of Safety Training (STCW)

 When and where is the course run?

-The STCW course is scheduled every two weeks at AMI, located at 61 Quill Way, Henderson WA.
+The STCW course is conducted monthly at AMI, located at 61 Quill Way, Henderson WA.